HK regulator takes Ernst & Young to court for work papers

 A date for the first hearing is yet to be set.

-(Reporting by Anne Marie Roantree in HONG KONG and Rachel Armstrong in SINGAPORE; Additional reporting by Dena Aubin in New York; Editing by Ryan Woo and Dan Grebler)
+(Reporting by Anne Marie Roantree in HONG KONG and Rachel Armstrong in SINGAPORE; Editing by Ryan Woo)